proxytranslation/user-docs/workbench/navigation/navigation.md

 ![Page list](/img/workbench/pagelist)

 You can click on any page entry in the list to visit that page and get an overview of all segments associated with that page.
-Websites can get very large with a huge list of pages - use the search field embedded in this dropdown to locate a specific page (you may use regexen with the usual format of including them between two slashes like this: `/[regular expression]/`).
+Websites can get very large with a huge list of pages - use the search field embedded in this dropdown to locate a specific page (you may use regular expressions with the usual format of including them between two slashes like this: `/[regular expression]/`).

 There are three options at the top of the dropdown that bear special mention: